-If you lose eligibility, and your loss of eligibility is less than 12 consecutive months, you can reestablish your eligibility by satisfying the Plan's continuing eligibility rules (see page G-6).
-If your loss of eligibility lasts for 12 months or more, you must again satisfy the Plan's initial eligibility rules (on page G-5).
+If you lose eligibility, and your loss of eligibility is less than 12 months, you can reestablish your eligibility by satisfying the Plan's continuing eligibility rules (see page G-5).

+If you lose eligibility for 12 months or more you must again satisfy the Plan's initial eligibility rules.